 From the late 1980s onward, LS Records saturated the market with so many Cristy Lane releases and re-recordings that Lane's original Liberty and United Artists (UA) recordings got lost in the flood.
-EMI owned Lane's Liberty and UA recordings and released a number of them on CD over the years, but they can be hard to find because so many of her CDs have similar titles and track lists.
-Today's Music Weird provides information on Cristy Lane CDs that EMI directly released or licensed.
-(Universal Music acquired EMI in 2012.)
+EMI gained ownership of these recordings and released a number of Lane's Liberty and UA recordings on CD over the years, but they can be hard to find because so many of her CDs have similar titles and track lists.

 Before Lane became a contemporary Christian artist, she was a mainstream country artist who charted a number of national country hits.
 Some of these songs were sexy, like "Sweet Sexy Eyes" and "Cheatin' Is Still on My Mind," so they're inconsistent with her later image as a Christian artist.
 Nevertheless, she subsequently has released some of these songs on her own labels.

 One of these labels, LS Records, is run by Lane's husband, Lee Stoller.
 Lane's earliest country hits—including the Top 10 hits "Let Me Down Easy," "I'm Gonna Love You Anyway," "Penny Arcade," and "I Just Can't Stay Married to You"—were originally released on LS Records, but when Lane signed with United Artists (UA) Records in 1979, UA acquired the earlier LS masters.